kubernetes-sigs/kueue/keps/77-dynamically-sized-jobs/README.md

 This can inform certain test coverage improvements that we want to do before extending the production code to implement this enhancement.
 -->
+The code will adhere to regular best practices for unit tests and coverage.

 #### Integration tests
+Integration tests will be executed against mocked clients for RayClusters that will provide predefined responses and allow to test various scenarios, including situations like:

+* RayCluster has a scale up, workload slices get created, pods are gated
+* RayCluster has a scale up, gated pods are admitted, pods get ungated and assigned same flavors as parent workload
+* Workload slices are correctly folded and deleted
+* RayCluster has a scale down, Workload spec reflects podset count values
+* When Kueu preempt a resized RayCluster, it should preempt it as a whole

 ### Graduation Criteria
 <!--